programkeyj/mac-changer/README.md

 # mac-changer
-it work only on linux. you nead pip install subprocess
+it work only on linux. you nead pip or pip3 install subprocess if you in mint or ubuntu you can sudo pip or pip3 install subprocess